Order Your Own Lab Testing

 We mail kits directly to your home.

-Thyroid hormone tests
+Thyroid blood tests

 You can absolutely order your own lab tests and be in charge of your health data.
 Doctors are valuable health managers; however, they should not be the only ones involved in decision making, when it comes to your body and wellbeing.
 You should be able to decide what lab tests you want to do; and, when you can get them done.